One-loop squared amplitudes for hadronic $tW$ production at next-to-next-to-leading order in QCD: One-loop calculation

 \subsection{Bare loop amplitudes}

 We generate all the one-loop virtual diagrams as well as the diagrams with counterterms by FeynArts \cite{Hahn:2000kx}.
 The corresponding amplitudes can be written down automatically and manipulated by FeynCalc \cite{Shtabovenko:2020gxv}.
 We do not keep the polarization information at the moment and focus only on amplitude squared, i.e., we calculate the interference between the one-loop diagrams and tree-level or one-loop diagrams.
 All the Lorentz indices are contracted after spin sums, and therefore the loop integrals appear in the form of scalar integrals, though there may be some loop momenta in the numerators.
+The spin and polarization information may be useful if one wants to study the kinematic distribution of the decay products of the top quark and the $W$ boson.
+This can be obtained by using the spinor-helicity formalism for the external states after decay, as in \cite{Campbell:2005bb} for the NLO corrections, or by replacing the polarization vector of specific helicities by a linear combination of external momenta \cite{Chen:2019wyb}.
+Our calculation can be readily extended to the helicity amplitudes because they share the same master integrals as the spin-summed amplitudes.

 We have chosen the anticommuting $\gamma_5$ scheme following ref.~\cite{Korner:1991sx} to calculate the traces in the squared amplitude.
 In this scheme, it is easy to deal with the traces with two (or more generally even number of) $\gamma_5$ matrices in our case due to the anticommutativity property.
-In the trace with a single (or more generally odd number of) $\gamma_5$, since the cyclicity in traces has been sacrificed, we choose the $Wtb$ vertex in the amplitude as a {\it reading point}, i.e. the starting vertex in a trace, The non-vanishing trace with one $\gamma_5$ would contribute an anti-symmetric $\varepsilon_{\mu\nu\rho\sigma}$ tensor to each term in the result.
+In the trace with a single (or more generally odd number of) $\gamma_5$, since the cyclicity in traces has been sacrificed, we choose the $Wtb$ vertex in the amplitude as a {\it reading point}, i.e. the starting vertex in a trace.
+The non-vanishing trace with one $\gamma_5$ would contribute an anti-symmetric $\varepsilon_{\mu\nu\rho\sigma}$ tensor to each term in the result.
 Its Lorentz indices should contract only with those of the external momenta in the spin summed amplitude squared, given that there exists only one fermion line.
 Since only three independent momenta are involved in $tW$ production process, the traces with one $\gamma_5$ would vanish at the end.